There is Such a People: Political position

 Trifonov initially refused to position his party as either left or right, neither liberal nor conservative.
 When pressed by a journalist during an interview, he revealed that he opposed both progressive taxation and the Istanbul Convention on women's rights.
-When the journalist asked Trifonov if he thought that those positions were not right-wing, conservative opinions, Trifonov admitted that his party would be "more likely conservative".
-Trifonov also stated that he was personally a right-winger, also opining that "whatever is good for the EU and NATO is also good for our motherland".
+When the journalist asked Trifonov if he thought that those positions were not right-wing conservative opinions, Trifonov admitted that his party would be "more likely conservative".
+Moreover, Trifonov stated that he was personally a right-winger, also opining that "whatever is good for the EU and NATO is also good for our motherland".
 Later, ITN stated that it would not support any government proposed by the Bulgarian Socialist Party (which had been granted the mandate to do so by the Bulgarian President), regardless of composition, largely because ITN considered the BSP a left-wing party.
 Economically, the party considered Assen Vassilev, the economics minister designated by Stefan Yanev's caretaker government, as being "too leftist".
 The party has further shifted to the right economically in 2023, openly saying that it was "economically right wing" and opposed to increased social spending during negotiations with other parties in the 49th National Assembly.

 In 2021, the party said the Russo-Ukrainian war can only be resolved through diplomatic means.
 Trifonov backed military aid to Ukraine after the 2022 Russian invasion of Ukraine, including sending old armored personnel carriers in November 2023.
 However, as of 2024, the party is opposed to the deployment of Bulgarian soldiers in Ukraine or the use of Bulgarian airfields to strike Russian territory, has called for a greater European role in facilitating peace negotiations between the two sides, and is opposed to the provision of heavy weapons to Ukraine, such as the S-200 and S-300 missile systems, aircraft and tanks.

 ITN has increasingly been identified with European nationalist movements.
 ITN also took a nationalist approach on relations with North Macedonia which led to the collapse to the Petkov Government.
 Additionally, due to their soft nationalist rhetoric, ITN gained voters from the established nationalist parties like IMRO, NFSB and Ataka.
 Trifonov was previously affiliated to the George's Day Movement.
 In December 2023, ITN expressed their intention to join the European Conservatives and Reformists group after the 2024 European Parliament election (like IMRO, RZS and RBZ before them) and ITN self-described themselves as a conservative party, the “ideology of common sense” with principles such as economic freedom and traditional family values.